10,000+ geeks expected to attend Anime MKE 2019

-This weekend, Anime Milwaukee – the largest anime convention in Wisconsin – celebrates its 10-year anniversary.
+This weekend, Anime Milwaukee – the largest anime convention in Wisconsin – celebrates its 11-year anniversary.
 For those not completely sure, anime is Japanese hand-drawn or computer-generated animation.

-Almost 10,000 people attended Anime Milwaukee in 2016, which runs again this weekend, Feb.
-17-19 at the Wisconsin Center, 400 W. Wisconsin Ave.
-A record-breaking crowd is predicted.
+More than 10,000 people attended Anime Milwaukee in 2017, which runs again this weekend, Feb.
+15-17 at the Wisconsin Center, 400 W. Wisconsin Ave., and the Hyatt Regency, 333 W. Kilbourn Ave.
+Another record-breaking crowd is predicted.

 "It's definitely a unique experience that brings all kinds of people together," says Vic Walter, the media division director for the event.
 "Like many other Anime Conventions around the U.S., we have grown into more of a general geek culture event."

-Anime Milwaukee features video gaming on various consoles and arcade style games, a tabletop gaming area, a rave, a charity ball, anime viewing rooms, panels and more.
+Anime Milwaukee features video gaming on various consoles and arcade style games, a tabletop gaming area, massive vending and artists' area, concerts, manga library, cosplay combat chess, dances, a charity ball, anime viewing rooms, film festival, children's events, panels and more.

 Anime Milwaukee started as a club at the University of Wisconsin-Milwaukee.

-Anime Milwaukee fans range from, aptly, anime enthusiasts along with video and tabletop gamers and cosplayers – which is when attendees dress up as their favorite fictional characters.
+Anime Milwaukee fans range from, aptly, anime enthusiasts to video and tabletop gamers and cosplayers – which is when attendees dress up as their favorite fictional characters.

 "We also bring in an array of guests," says Walter.